PhD in International and Public Law, Ethics and Economics for Sustainable Development

 Such a community will be devoted to promote an interdisciplinary, integrated research approach to global concerns, able to foster a process of change in which the exploitation of resources, the direction of investments, the orientation of technological innovation, the model of economic development and organization, and the consequent institutional change, are all made consistent with future as well as present needs of humankind, granting self-determination, equal treatment and social justice to each of its members, being as well compatible with the preservation of the ecosystem.

-The University of Milan is seeking three outstanding and committed students to carry out a three-year multidisciplinary research project, based at more than one participating university (see the call for application and the course website).
+The University of Milan is seeking five outstanding and committed students to carry out a three-year multidisciplinary research project, based at more than one participating university (see the call for applications and the course website).

 LEES is a doctoral programme in International and Public Law, Ethics and Economics for Sustainable Development.
 With courses, seminars, and scientific research activities entirely in English, it addresses the complexities involved in sustainable development, and uses an innovative multidisciplinary approach that combines the contributions of law, ethics, and economics.
 The broad interdisciplinary view that inspires the PhD programme is here attached.

-The first year of the programme will be based in Milan, where the PhD students will attend courses and seminars, and participate in the activities and events of the academic community of the Department.
+The first year of the programme is based in Milan, where the PhD students attend courses and seminars, and participate in the activities and events of the academic community of the Department.
 The University of Milan is poised to provide both online and in-person lectures as well as meetings for small groups.
-We are committed to restoring the kind of interpersonal relationships typical of a vibrant community of scholars as soon as possible.
-The second and third years will mainly be dedicated to students’ own personal research projects and to participating in the large-scale joint project by working with one of our partner universities, with the cooperation of their advisors, selected from the doctoral board or the scientific council, two notably international bodies.
-To enable their participation in the joint project, students will have access to additional funding and will carry out twelve months of their research either in one or more Universities abroad (see the list of partner Universities) depending on the project and the agreements which will be set up.
-PhD candidates who choose to work with one of the partner universities will receive, by activating a double degree agreement, a degree from the applicable partner university, as well.
+The second and third years are mainly dedicated to students’ own personal research projects and participation in the large-scale joint project by working with one of our partner universities, with the cooperation of their advisors, selected from the doctoral board or the scientific council, two notably international bodies.
+To enable their participation in the joint project, students have access to additional funding and are expected to carry out twelve months of their research either in one or more Universities abroad (see the list of partner Universities) depending on the project and the agreements which will be set up.
+PhD candidates who choose to work with one of the partner universities can receive, by activating a double degree agreement, a degree from the applicable partner university, as well.

 LEES lines of research focus on, in particular: re-thinking legal, ethical, and economic approaches to sustainability; social justice and theories of justice; environmental issues; public options for sustainable development; governance of the common sphere; corporate social responsibility; innovation technologies; and human rights (see the full list).

-If you are interested, please submit your application no later than 2 September 2022 through the University of Milan submission system (see the call for applications containing all the requirements and information to submit your application).
-A first ranking will be published before 13 September, and the interviews will start on 15 September.
-Start date: 2 November 2022.
+If you are interested, please submit your application no later than 26 July 2023 through the University of Milan submission system (see the call for applications containing all the requirements and information to submit your application).
+A first ranking will be published before 13 September, and the interviews will start right after that.
+Start date: 2 October 2023.